sethakuoko/Amazon-clone/amazon/README.md

 This backend can serve the existing static frontend copy so product images and CSS are available under `/static`.

-Set `FRONTEND_PATH` in your `.env` to point to the parent folder that contains the `Amazon-clone - Copy` folder (default assumes the backend folder lives next to the frontend copy).
+Set `FRONTEND_PATH` in your `.env` to point to the frontend folder (default assumes the backend folder contains a `frontend` folder).
 Example if backend and frontend live together under `Clones`:

 ```
-FRONTEND_PATH=..
+FRONTEND_PATH=../frontend
 ```

 Then visit `http://localhost:4000/static/index.html` to open the frontend served by the backend.